Pre-Fortress-2/pf2beta-autoupdater/README.md

 Set the time in minutes you want the repo to check for changes in `TIME`

 ### Step 2
-Set the keyword you want to automatically update the server in `KEYWORD`
+Set the file name you want to automatically update the server in `KEYWORD`
 - If no keyword automatic restart functionality will not occur

 ### Step 3